asifmanzoor12/NOMAConfidentialitySchemeUsingRSA/README.md

 This project demonstrates the use of Non-Orthogonal Multiple Access (NOMA) combined with RSA encryption and decryption techniques.
 The project provides a simple Flask web application where users can generate RSA keys, encrypt messages, simulate NOMA transmission, and decrypt messages.

+## Theory

+The confidentiality scheme of the New Orthogonal Multiple Access (NOMA) system using the RSA technique involves utilizing RSA (Rivest-Shamir-Adleman) encryption to secure the transmission of data in a NOMA-based communication system.
+NOMA is a promising multiple access technique that allows multiple users to share the same frequency resources by using different power levels, thereby enhancing spectral efficiency.

+Here's a general outline of how RSA can be integrated into a NOMA system to achieve confidentiality:

+### 1. RSA Key Generation
+- **Key Pair Generation:** Each user in the NOMA system generates an RSA key pair: a public key (e, n) and a private key (d, n).
+The key generation process involves selecting two large prime numbers, p and q, computing n = pq, and determining e and d such that they satisfy the RSA algorithm's requirements.
+- **Distribution of Public Keys:** The public keys (e, n) are distributed to all users and the base station (BS).

+### 2. Encryption Process
+- **Message Encryption:** When a user (say User A) wants to send a confidential message to the BS or another user (say User B), User A encrypts the message using User B's public key (eB, nB).
+The encryption is done as follows:
+  - Convert the message M into an integer m such that 0 ≤ m < nB.
+  - Compute the ciphertext c = m^eB mod nB.
+- **NOMA Transmission:** The encrypted message c is then transmitted using NOMA, where User A and other users transmit their messages simultaneously but at different power levels.

+### 3. Decryption Process
+- **Receiving the Message:** Upon receiving the encrypted message, the BS or User B will use the private key (dB, nB) to decrypt it.
+The decryption is performed as follows:
+  - Compute m = c^dB mod nB.
+  - Convert the integer m back to the original message M.

+### 4. NOMA System Considerations
+- **Power Allocation:** In the NOMA system, power allocation is crucial to ensure that users' signals can be correctly separated at the receiver.
+This can be managed by the BS, which assigns different power levels to different users based on their channel conditions.
+- **User Grouping:** Users are grouped in such a way that strong users (with better channel conditions) can decode the messages of weak users (with poorer channel conditions) before decoding their own messages.
+This is facilitated by successive interference cancellation (SIC).
+- **Security Against Eavesdroppers:** The RSA encryption ensures that even if an eavesdropper intercepts the transmitted signals, they cannot decipher the messages without the private key, thereby maintaining the confidentiality of the communications.

+### Advantages of Using RSA in NOMA
+- **Asymmetric Encryption:** RSA, being an asymmetric encryption technique, ensures that the private key never needs to be shared, reducing the risk of key compromise.
+- **Scalability:** RSA can easily scale with the number of users in the NOMA system, as each user maintains their own key pair.
+- **Enhanced Security:** Combining NOMA with RSA encryption adds an extra layer of security, protecting the data not only at the physical layer but also at the application layer.

+### Challenges and Considerations
+- **Computational Overhead:** RSA encryption and decryption are computationally intensive, which might be a concern for devices with limited processing power.
+- **Key Management:** Proper management of RSA keys is essential to ensure the security and efficiency of the system.
+- **Interference Management:** Effective power allocation and user grouping strategies are required to manage interference in the NOMA system.

+By integrating RSA encryption with NOMA, we can achieve a secure and efficient communication system that leverages the advantages of both technologies to ensure the confidentiality of transmitted data.
 ## Installation

 To get started with the project, follow these steps: